biomathlab/PDElearning/PDEFIND/README.md

 model will be used.

 To perform the inverse problem methodology discussed in Section 3(e) of our study, run the file "nonlin_fisher_IP.ipynb".

+The file "Properror analyze results_spline_compare.ipynb" plots the results for comparing 1d- and bispline computations with PDE-FIND, as demonstrated in the supplementary material.